• Skip to primary navigation

 Recipe Tips and Substitutions

 • To save time, you can use your favorite curry paste (it does not have to be yellow).
-If you aren't using my recipe for the curry paste, be sure to taste whatever you use first.
+If you aren't using my homemade curry paste recipe (linked above), be sure to taste whatever you use first.
 The measurements in the stew recipe might change with a different curry because the flavors and levels of heat will vary from recipe to recipe, or jar to jar.
 Use more or less depending on your taste.

-• If you don't want to use coconut milk and coconut water, they can be replaced with beef stock.
+• The coconut milk and coconut water add a very subtle sweetness.
+If you'd prefer, they can be replaced with beef stock.

 • Feel free to add or change any of vegetables -- carrots, sweet potatoes, even a handful of spinach added towards the end of the cooking time would be great.
 (Carrots and sweet potatoes should be cut into bite-sized pieces and added when there's one hour of cooking time left in the oven.)